Randall-Scharpf/jMorseCoding/README.md

 Additionally, try to follow principles of good class design like interfacing and parametrization where appropriate, and minimal use of static fields.

 ### By adding documentation?
-If you're interested in adding documentation to existing code (or if you're looking fo guidelines for documenting code that you're adding), make sure to include the following.
+If you're interested in adding documentation to existing code (or if you're looking for guidelines for documenting code that you're adding), make sure to include the following.
  - For methods
    - the version in which the method last changed, under an `@version` tag
    - the version in which the method contract last changed (typically the version in which the method was first added), under an `@since` tag